home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 ## Configuration

-There is two ways to integrate Synology DSM in Home Assistant.
+There are two ways to integrate Synology DSM in Home Assistant.

 ### Via the frontend